eXascaleInfolab/PyExPool/README.md

-	size  - size of the processing data, >= 0, where 0 means undefined size and prevents jobs chaining on constraints violation; used for _LIMIT_WORKERS_RAM and _CHAINED_CONSTRAINTS slowdown  - execution slowdown ratio (inversely to the [estimated] execution speed), E (0, inf) vmemkind  - kind of virtual memory to be evaluated:
+	size  - size of the processing data, >= 0, where 0 means undefined size and prevents jobs chaining on constraints violation; used for _LIMIT_WORKERS_RAM and _CHAINED_CONSTRAINTS slowdown  - execution slowdown ratio (inversely to the [estimated] execution speed), E (0, inf) vmemkind  - kind of virtual memory to be evaluated (actually, the average of virtual and resident memory to not overestimate the instant potential consumption of RAM):
 		0  - vmem for the process itself omitting the spawned sub-processes (if any) 1  - vmem for the heaviest process of the process tree spawned by the original process (including the origin itself)